-Glass Ceiling Hypothesis, Books on Gender and Women, Social Construction of Gender, Ecofeminism, Gender Socialization, Gender Gap
+Glass Ceiling Hypothesis, Social Construction of Gender, Ecofeminism, Gender Socialization, Gender Gap

 In the Sitapur district, one of the districts of Uttar Pradesh state of India, there is an event which involves men destroying gudiyas (rag dolls) that their sisters made the night before the festival.
 The long tradition reveals the embedded gender inequality within society.
 The bashing of the doll symbolizes the bashing of the spirit, to maintain control. - Sangtin Writers Collective and Richa Nagar, Playing with Fire: Feminist Thought and Activism through Seven Lives in India.
 Minneapolis: Univ of Minnesota Press, 2006.